ThePhD/ThePhD.github.io/_posts/2021-06-30-Encodings with ztd text.markdown

 			++out_it;
 			return sjis_encode_result(
 				// re-construct the input and output, using
-				// the updated iterators, since we were successfuly! input_span(std::move(in_it), std::move(in_last)),
+				// the updated iterators, since we were successful! input_span(std::move(in_it), std::move(in_last)),
 				output_span(std::move(out_it), std::move(out_last)),
 				current_state,